TMU theatre’s fall play features a small cast with a big task.

 In this case, they are the five people that make up The Master’s University Theatre Art’s fall production “The 39 Steps,” a spy comedy adapted from the Alfred Hitchcock film of the same name.

-“Typically there’s only four people, but we have five because we can’t have guys playing girls at Master’s,” said Christopher Jackson, a senior communication major, as his cast mates laughed at him over their to-go boxes.
+“Typically there’s only four people, but we have five because we can’t have guys playing girls at Master’s,” said Christian Johnson, a senior communication major, as his cast mates laughed at him over their to-go boxes.

 “No cross dressing here at TMU,” chimed in Abigail Halverson, a senior music major.

 Many of the cast members are responsible for more than one character in the show.
-Brian Treanor, a sophomore Bible major, is taking on nine roles alone.
+Brian Treanor, a sophomore Bible major, is taking on 12 roles alone.

 “I was part of the pit orchestra last year, and I saw how tight the theatre cast was and crew was last year so it made me really interested in it.” said Treanor.
 “And I found out that it would involve a lot of accents and voices, which I had been doing since I was little.”